 - Strengthen your core muscles

-- Reduce lower back pain and also reduce the chance of lower back injury (learn my experience about this here) – ab work does reduce lower back injury
+- Reduce lower back pain and also reduce the chance of lower back injury – ab work does reduce lower back injury

 Click here for a very effective and very simple ab workout to build your ripped abs.